-- † 10 or more homes, or on a site of at least 0.5 hectares; 1,000 m2 or more of non-residential floorspace or on a site of at least 1 hectare; waste development - $^{}$ Less than 10 homes, including the change of use to flats; less than 1000 $\mathrm{m}^{2}$ of non-residential floorspace
+- † 10 or more homes, or on a site of at least 0.5 hectares; 1,000 m2 or more of non-residential floorspace or on a site of at least 1 hectare; waste development - Less than 10 homes, including the change of use to flats; less than 1000 m^{2} of non-residential floorspace

 Appli cation Submit ted Application Type Website Site Notice Newspaper Advert Consultation Letter Recipients Applications for Listed Building Consent √ √ √ Dependant on the scale and potential impacts of the proposed development.
 Where relevant, neighbourhood forums residents' associations, statutory consultees Advertisement consent within a conservation area, a Statutory Listed Building, or affecting the setting of a Statutory Listed Building ✓ ✓ ✓ As above Applications to remove or vary conditions √ X X Notify anyone who made comments on the original application.
 Approval of details reserved by condition √ X X X Reserved Matters Application As appropri ate.
 Work to trees in conservation areas and TPOs √ √ X The owner or occupier of the land on which the tree stands will be consulted.
-Advertisement consent - on shop fronts or business premises √ √ X X Advertisement consent - hoardings on flank walls and boundaries √ √ X X Prior Approval - telecommunications ✓ √ X ✓ Prior Approval - other √ X Х Only in relation to larger extensions built under the increased permitted development rights.
+Advertisement consent - on shop fronts or business premises √ √ X X Advertisement consent - hoardings on flank walls and boundaries √ √ × X Prior Approval - telecommunications ✓ √ X ✓ Prior Approval - other √ X Х Only in relation to larger extensions built under the increased permitted development rights.

 Certificates of Lawfulness ✓ X X X Revisions to applications made, we we necessary.
-It assessment following converse objects stage substate enough to just are the properties of the issue concern to pure where it is converse the issue concern to pure the it is converse the issue concern to pure the issue concern to pure the it is converse to pure the it is converse the individual to the in ill decide when deciding who set out in Plan insiderations in the set out in Plan insiderations in the set out in the set of the set ther further pether this is no ning Practice nay be relevan ations raised in the view of the sublicity? significant? issues raised e proposed ch viously notified n the original consultation local planning authority, by the proposed changes?
+It assessment following converse objects stage substate enough to just are the properties of the issue concern to pure where it is converse the issue concern to pure the it is converse the issue concern to pure the issue concern to pure the it is converse the individual to the individual ill decide when deciding who set out in Plan insiderations in Plan insiderations in the stiffy further plant cosed changes ews cover the estates not present the considered that or responses when the considered that or responses when it is the considered that or responses when the considered that is the considered that or responses when the considered that is the co ther further pether this is no ning Practice nay be relevan ations raised in the view of the sublicity? significant? issues raised e proposed ch viously notified n the original consultation local planning authority, by the proposed changes?